McPolemic/McPolemic.github.io/_posts/2015-05-31-budgeting-in-an-ideal-world.md

 > "Here are all my utility bills.
 I need to pay them on time."

 Let's say this has a priority of 99.
 The family is fed, so now bills must be paid.
-Bills are input into the system either manually or with URLs, usernames, and password.
+Bills are input into the system either manually (including normal balance and schedule) or with URLs, usernames, and password.
 Bill amounts are pulled regularly to get new bills and ensure that payments were reached on time.
 The budget is updated with the amounts that have to be paid plus any overhead (if the bill increases like gas or electricity).
 A payment is sent via the cheapest means, be it the website through their payment services or a bank's online billpay.
 The amount is pulled out of the available balance as soon as there is enough to cover it to ensure bills get paid.

 > "I need to buy birthday gifts for the following ten people this year."